- Be My Disciple, RCL Benziger

 - Science TechBook, Discovery Education

 Middle school students study the concepts of earth, life and physical sciences such as the structure and properties of matter and its interactions, forces, motion and stability, energy, from molecules to organisms, ecosystem’s interactions: energy and dynamics, heredity, biological evolution: unity and diversity, earth’s systems, the earth and human activity, space system, history of the earth, weather and climate, human impacts, engineers design, chemical reactions, growth, development and reproduction of organisms, waves and electromagnetic radiation, natural selection and adaptions, chemical formulas, acids/bases, and gas laws.
 Each year the concepts build upon knowledge acquisition of the previous year.
-Hands-on investigation and experimentation is an integral part of daily science along with 1:1 iPad usage for research and application.
-Bi-weekly, the students participate in the hands-on, active learning Brain Storm, program, a STEM based education course of study.
+Hands-on investigation and experimentation is an integral part of daily science along with 1:1 device usage for research and application.
 Yearly, students spend a quality day of enrichment visiting JPL, Jet Propulsion Laboratory.
 Students participate in the Orange County Science and Engineering Fair, the nation-wide “You Be the Chemist Challenge” (YBTC) and JSerra High School’s “Battle of the Rockets” competitions.
 Students utilize their Science TechBook to investigate research and create projects to further extend their knowledge and mastery of concepts.
 The STEM infused interactive, NGSS (Next Generation Science Standards) aligned program with an integrated approach to learning via extensive multimedia technology-based content, hands-on activities, and virtual labs to provide rich and engaging grade-level content learning experiences.
 Students become immersed in the work of scientists and engineers within the realm of earth science, life science, and physical science by: exploring the overarching themes of science

 - asking shared inquiry questions